jayunit100/k8hacking/k8petstore/README.md

 This should launch a container, which runs on port 3000.

+## Developing

+Launch the app.
+In development, the ./ path won't have the html files in it, so copy them in.

 ## Questions

 For questions about bigpetstore, and how the data is generated, ask on the apache bigtop mailing list.